MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-multiple-authentications-in-a-single-instance.md

 Many organizations might want to support multiple authentication options to be available for their learners.
 Microsoft Community Training now supports adding more than one authentication option for a single platform instance.

+To be able to configure multiple authentications to your instance you need to first create [**AD B2C**](https://docs.microsoft.com/azure/active-directory-b2c/overview) tenant and register an application.
+If your instance is already setup to use [**social login**](configure-login-social-work-school-account.md#social-account-or-email-based-authentication) via ADB2C then you can proceed configuring your tenant to add [**phone login**](#add-phone-based-login-to-existing-social-account-login-instance) and [**work email login**](#add-work-email-based-authentication-to-existing-social-account-login-instance) support to your instance.

 ## Add Phone-based login to existing Social Account login Instance

-Here are the steps to configure ADB2C tenant to be able to support the custom platform's Phone authentication along side your social account login.
+If your instance is already setup to accept [**social login**](configure-login-social-work-school-account.md#social-account-or-email-based-authentication) via AD B2C, below are the steps to configure your AD B2C tenant to be able to support MCT platform's Phone authentication along side your social account login.

 ### Prerequisites

 Create a [**MCT support ticket**](https://sangamhelpdesk.microsoftcrmportals.com) requesting for creation of new ClientID and ClientSecret in your [**Key-Vault**](../../analytics/custom-reports/database-schema.md#accessing-key-vault) to be used while configuring New OpenID connect provider.

+* Also mention your [**AD B2C Tenant name**](https://docs.microsoft.com/azure/active-directory-b2c/tenant-management#get-your-tenant-name) in description while creating support ticket.

+* After receiving confirmation (typical wait time is around 2 business days) from our support team you can proceed to next steps adding phone based login.

 ### Steps to support Phone Auth along side your social account Login